 Disclosure and Transparency

-Except for the CEO who is also on the Board, all board members serve on a voluntary basis.
+Except for the CEO who was on the Board from January to May 2022 during which she received remuneration as an executive staff, all Board members serve on a voluntary basis.
 No staff is involved in setting his or her own remuneration.
-The Board reviews and approves employee compensation and benefit packages, including the performance bonus recommended by the Management.
+The Board reviews and approves employee compensation and benefit packages, including the performance bonus recommended by the management.

-HCSA discloses in its annual report its three highest paid staff in bands.
+HCSA discloses in its annual report the three highest paid staff in bands.

-There is no paid staff who are close members of the CEO or Board Member, who receives more than $50,000 during the year.
+There is no paid staff who are close members of the family of the CEO or board members who receives more than $50,000 during the year.